joe-antognini/joe-antognini.github.io/_drafts/consciousness.md

 consciousness, but it cannot be sufficient.
 So in such a world I can run `consciousness.exe` on a digital computer and produce a conscious being, but if I run the same program on the "rocks in a desert" computer or the "hot iron bar" computer, I will not.
-In this case, consciousness is then hardware-dependent, which means that it cannot be reduced to pure computation.
-If we are to claim, for example, that a GPU executing a neural network is conscious, we have to explain what it is about this particular physical system that is generating consciousness.
+In this case consciousness is hardware-dependent, which means that it cannot be reduced to pure computation.
+If we are to claim, for example, that a GPU executing a neural network is conscious, we have to explain what it is about this particular physical equipment that is generating consciousness, and an argument that a neural network running on an NVIDIA GPU is consciouss would not necessarily extend to that same neural network running on an AMD GPU.
 We cannot invoke the pure computation alone.

 ## Syntax is not semantics

 The argument can be reduced to its bare bones like this:

-1. To say that a physical system is a computer requires an external observer to map the physical states of that system onto abstract states.
+1. To say that a physical system is a computer requires an external observer to map the physical states of that system onto the abstract states of a Turing machine.
 2. Consciousness does not require an external observer to exist.
 3. Therefore, consciousness cannot be reduced to computation.